 Which of these policies from Italy incorporated task shifting?
 What tasks were shifted, and what qualifications were waived?

-As the COVID-19 burden grows exponentially in the U.S., multiple task-shifting measures have been enacted to boost numbers of healthcare workers and expand their scope of practice.
-In New York, the U.S. epicenter as of April, an Executive Order from the governor relaxed a number of restrictions on health professionals’ scope of practice.
+As the COVID-19 burden grows exponentially in the U.S., multiple task-shifting measures have been enacted to boost the numbers of healthcare workers and expand their scope of practice.
+In New York, the U.S. epicenter as of April, an Executive Order from the Governor relaxed a number of restrictions on health professionals’ scope of practice.
 This order allows nurse anesthetists, physician assistants, specialist assistants, and nurse practitioners to practice without the supervision of a physician.
 In addition, the state has allowed nurses to order testing for COVID-19 without the need for a signed order from a physician.
 Plans have also been developed to create ICU teams from non-critical care attending physicians and housestaff to meet surge demand.
 Attending physicians and residents at high risk for severe COVID-19 have been furloughed and serve as “virtual rounders” who assist with hospital documentation tasks including progress notes and discharge summaries.
-Medical schools in New York and Massachusetts have accelerated graduation of 4th year medical students and distributed emergency 90-day limited licenses, with plans to increase the number of licensed providers available to care for COVID-19 patients.
-Early graduation in the U.S. has been implemented in the past, during the 1918 Influenza pandemic, and during World War II.
+Medical schools in New York and Massachusetts have accelerated graduation of fourth-year medical students and distributed emergency 90-day limited licenses to increase the number of licensed providers available to care for COVID-19 patients.
+Early graduation in the U.S. has been implemented in the past: during the 1918 Influenza pandemic, and during World War II.

 How would you organize an ICU team from a group of doctors, nurses, mid-level providers, clinical assistants, and technicians who have not worked in an ICU before?
 Who would provide immediate and ultimate supervision of each member of the team?